baptyzern/wildeR/README.md

-# Your Package Name
+# wildeR package

-The `wildeR` proposes 4 functions to help you better apprend numeric variables.
+The `wildeR` package proposes 4 functions to help you better apprend numeric variables.

 ## Installation